bottlerocket-os/bottlerocket/workspaces/api/moondog/README.md

 ## Introduction

-moondog is a minimal user data agent.
+moondog sends provider-specific platform data to the Thar API.

-It accepts TOML-formatted settings from a user data provider such as an instance metadata service.
+For most providers this means configuration from user data and platform metadata, taken from something like an instance metadata service.
-These are sent to a known Thar API server endpoint.

-Currently, Amazon EC2 user data support is implemented.
-User data can also be retrieved from a file for testing.
+Currently, Amazon EC2 is supported through the IMDSv1 HTTP API.
+Data will be taken from files in /etc/moondog instead, if available, for testing purposes.

 ## Colophon